Black Wall Street (Durham, North Carolina): Tension with White middle and working classes

-Though racial tolerance and direct capital investment were prevalent amongst the highest ranking Whites of Durham, the typical White citizen exhibited the stereotypical distaste for African Americans and provided little help in the progression of Black Wall Street.
-Labor working Whites saw the increased employment of Black workers as a threat to their own job security.
+Though racial tolerance and direct capital investment were prevalent amongst the highest ranking White people of Durham, the typical White citizen exhibited the stereotypical distaste for African Americans and provided little help in the progression of Black Wall Street.
+Labor working White people saw the increased employment of Black workers as a threat to their own job security.
 The Dukes tripled Black employment in their tobacco factories during the turn of the century, which angered a number of White workers who occasionally were even seen protesting against this increase in Black employment.
 Though both Booker T. Washington and W. E. B. DuBois said that Durham's White population was highly tolerant, this was not always the case.
 Envious of the rapid economic development, lower-class Whites occasionally attacked stores on Black Wall Street.
-The most famous of these attacks was cited on March 2, 1902, when a group of Whites burned down an office owned by North Carolina Mutual.
+The most famous of these attacks was cited on March 2, 1902, when a group of White people burned down an office owned by North Carolina Mutual.

-Blacks in southern communities including Durham did not see independent business as a solution to rising in the ranks of the social hierarchy.
-However, a few Blacks in Durham took the route of free enterprise instead of manual labor.
+Black people in southern communities including Durham did not see independent business as a solution to rising in the ranks of the social hierarchy.
+However, a few Black locals in Durham took the route of free enterprise instead of manual labor.
 This deterministic attitude was partially due to the strong leadership of the community under John Merrick.
 He once addressed the Hayti region, "I do think we [Black community] have done well and I think we could have done better.
 Now let us make better use of the years we have left, as we have the past to look back over and see mistakes."
 The positivity in terms of leadership allowed Black Wall Street to surpass most expectations.